tfwio/session/readme.md

-status: in development
-*valid sessoins have been broken in the last few commits*

 A session package intended to provide some foundation which may be cusomized and implemented, perhaps useful in [github.com/gin-gonic/gin] middleware aside any other heuristic it can be wired to.